DimaPhil/transcribe-video/README.md

 # Summarize with custom focus
 /summary Focus on technical details and code examples

-# Refine previous summary
+# After receiving a summary, refine naturally:
+"Make it shorter and focus on action items"
-/summary Please add more details about the conclusions
+"Add more details about the technical implementation" "Please include the timeline discussed"
 ```

 **Configuration:**